hexalang/Hexa/docs/reference.md

 a * b
 a / b
 a % b  // Remainder
-a \ b  // Integer divide TODO rethink
+a \ b  // Integer divide
 // ++a NOTE Prefix form is not allowed for clarity
 // --a
 a++ // Only one way to avoid confusion (both syntactically and semantically)